rkyzk/python/README.md

 ## Credits:
 The section in this readme file "Deployment" was taken from the readme file of Love Sandwiches Project by Code Institute.
+I got help from my tutor Jubril Akkolade at CI.